Insaida/nscCTF/GettingStarted.md

 ### <a name="security-passphrase"></a> Setting the Passphrase

-The picoCTF Platform uses encrypted cookies to store session information without the need to store session state server side.
+The nscCTF Platform uses encrypted cookies to store session information without the need to store session state server side.
 In order to prevent session hijacking, you MUST change the application secret key.
 To change the key, edit the `api.app.secret_key` value in `api/api/config.py`.
 Be sure to use an unpredictable and reasonably long value for the key.

 ### <a name="security-password"></a> Note on the Team Password